Sales battle cards can be extremely powerful tools in your sales arsenal, but only if they're done right.

 Enter sales battle cards.

-A sales battle card is essentially a detailed record of the features and advantages of the product or service you're selling – paired with insightful details on what sets your business apart from its competitors.
+A sales battlecards are essentially a detailed record of the features and advantages of the product or service you're selling – paired with insightful details on what sets your business apart from its competitors.

 After all, statistics show that 84% of businesses have found their industry to be more competitive than ever in recent years.
 This means you have to up your game when it comes to offering your buyers an experience that stands out from the crowd.